iterator

 product

-Returns the result of multiplying each value in the iterable together.
+Returns the result of multiplying each value in the iterable together, using 1 as the initial value.

 Example